Regional Constellation Reconfiguration Problem: Integer Linear Programming Formulation and Lagrangian Heuristic Method: Introduction

-Of particular interest to this paper is the topic of satellite constellation reconfiguration in the context of regional coverage, which finds its applications in Earth observations (EO).
+Of particular interest to this paper is the topic of satellite constellation reconfiguration in the context of Earth observations (EO).
 Many present-day EO satellite systems are monolithic or small-scale constellation systems distributed in near-polar low Earth orbits (LEO), mostly in sun-synchronous orbits to leverage consistent illumination conditions.
-Near-polar orbits enable EO satellite systems to scan different parts of the globe in each orbit; such an attribute is ideal in detecting changes in the Earth's land cover, vegetation, and civil infrastructures.
-However, the long revisit time for a particular target is unsuitable for missions that require rapid adaptive mission planning and enhanced coverage such as satellite-based emergency mapping, surveillance, and reconnaissance missions, to name a few \cite{denis2016,voigt2016global}.
+Near-polar orbits enable EO satellite systems to scan different parts of the globe in each orbit, making them ideal for detecting changes in the Earth's land cover, vegetation, and civil infrastructures.
+However, the long revisit time for a particular target makes near-polar orbits unsuitable for missions that require rapid adaptive mission planning and enhanced coverage, such as satellite-based emergency mapping, surveillance, and reconnaissance missions, to name a few \cite{denis2016,voigt2016global}.
 Of latest attention to the EO community has been the concept of agile satellites that assume attitude control capability, which is deemed to enhance the overall system responsiveness and scheduling efficiency \cite{wang2021agile}.
-Recently, several works have explored the concept of maneuverable satellites in the domain of EO satellite systems as a new paradigm to bolster the system observation capacity by directly manipulating the orbits \cite{paek2019optimization,mcgrath2019general,he2020reconfigurable,zhang2021}.
+Recently, several works have explored the concept of maneuverable satellites in the domain of EO satellite systems as a new paradigm to bolster the system observation capacity by directly manipulating the orbits \cite{paek2019optimization,mcgrath2019general,he2020reconfigurable,zhang2021,morgan2023}.
 In this paper, we investigate the concept of reconfiguration as a means for system adaptability and responsiveness that adds a new dimension to the operation of next-generation EO satellite constellation systems.